 But, Facebook ads aren’t just on Facebook but also other platforms owned by Facebook.
 Facebook Ads can be seen in Facebook Messenger, WhatsApp, and more importantly Instagram.

-With a large and active audience on different platforms, your private practice can advertise to almost everyone if you were to choose to.
+With a large and active audience on different platforms, your private practice can advertise to a lot of people.
 Your clinic just might get a little bit more popular in front of your target audience.

 Type of Facebook Ads

-Here are some Facebook Ads examples you can use for your clinic.
+Let’s look at some Facebook Ads examples you can use.

 Video ads can be used to show clients more about what your clinic is like.
 If a picture is worth a thousand words, a video ad can express a lot more than that.
 These can be seen in the News Feed or your stories.

-Your video doesn’t need a great camera.
+The good thing about video ads is your video doesn’t need to be recorded by a great camera.
 It all can be filmed on your phone and it can be anything you want your clients to see, feel, and think.
 It’s all about perspective.
 Show them that your approachable and easy to talk with the way you interact with your employees.
 In fact, we’ve found that selfie-style video footage shot from the phone feels more authentic and tends to be more effective on Facebook ads.

 The name seems self-explanatory but it’s by far simple.
 A single image can take on a different meaning depending on who sees it.
 It can be as creative and impactful as you can make it to be.

 Image Ads does not require an expert advertiser but someone who knows their client’s needs.
 What are people thinking, feeling, or wondering about?
-It’s all about empathizing with your client’s needs and showing that you understand their problems.
-When you show that you understand their problems, they believe you can help them solve it.
+It’s all about empathizing with your clients and showing that you understand their problems.
+When you show that you understand their problems, they ‘ll feel more comfortable.
 This is just as true in therapy as it is in advertising.

 A carousel ad is an ad that uses multiple pictures or videos to present their product or service.
 In addition to multiple images to show one post, you have the option of creating a proforma image.